SESYNC-ci/leaflet-in-R-lesson/docs/_slides/leaflethtml.md

 ## Publish a Leaflet map using HTML

-If you prefer not to use Shinny, you can render a map using HTML!
+If you prefer not to use Shiny, you can render a map using HTML!

 ~~~r
 library(leaflet)